xixogo5105/uiptv/mobile/README.md

 ## CI Build

-`.github/workflows/mobile.yml` runs the mobile checks on every push and pull request.
-It builds the debug APK and uploads it as a workflow artifact named `uiptv-mobile-debug-apk`.
+`.github/workflows/mobile.yml` packages the debug APK on every push and pull request, using the prebuilt API 24 libmpv AAR, and uploads it as a workflow artifact named `uiptv-mobile-debug-apk`.
+Shared mobile tests and coverage run in the main build workflow.

 ## User And Release Docs